OfficeDev/office-js-docs-pr/docs/develop/office-js-versioning.md

 # Office.js API versioning

->**Note:** This article is an excerpt from the book “[Building Office Add-ins using Office.js](https://leanpub.com/buildingofficeaddins)” by Michael Zlatkovsky, available for purchase as an e-book on LeanPub.com.
+>**Note:** This article is an excerpt from the book "[Building Office Add-ins using Office.js](https://leanpub.com/buildingofficeaddins)" by Michael Zlatkovsky, available for purchase as an e-book on LeanPub.com.
 Copyright © 2016-2017 by Michael Zlatkovsky, all rights reserved.

 There are several aspects to the versioning of the Office.js library.